cmu-sei/crucible/docs/player-guide.md

 ### Top bar

-The top bar displays the current *view name*, *team*, and the *menu select* dropdown.
+The top bar displays the current *view name*, *team*, and the *menu select* dropdown (your username in the top right).

 Player fully supports users who are on multiple teams.
 Any such user, when logged in, can switch their view by using the *team* drop-down.

 #### Menu select

 Log off here.
 If you are a view administrator, you have the option to edit the view template from here.
+The option to enable Dark Theme is here too.

 ## View: As seen by the administrator

 A Player view administrator will see the **Administration navigation bar** on the left.
 To switch to the administrator view in Player if you have the appropriate permissions:

-In the top-left corner, click the dropdown next to your user name, then **View Administration**.
+In the top-right corner, click the dropdown next to your user name, then **Administration**.

 > **Important!** Only users who have the SystemAdmin permission can view the Administration screen and the Administration nav bar (View Templates, Users, Application Templates, Roles / Permissions).

 ### View Templates